dev-null00/amazonWithPlay/README.md

 amazonWithPlay
 ==============

-trying to build what amazon would be using play framework
+Sample application using AWS dynamodb as the persistent storage and the play framework as the RESTful middleware.